DIG-Kaust/MLgeoscience/docs/lectures/13_dimred.md

 the latent vector $\mathbf{c}$:

 $$
-p(\mathbf{c}) \approx Laplace, Cauchy, Factorized t-student
+p(\mathbf{c}) \approx \text{Laplace, Cauchy, Factorized t-student}
 $$

 in other words, a fat tailed distribution, whose samples are therefore sparse.
 By making such an assumption, no closed form solution exist like in the PCA case.
-Instead the training process is set up with the following goals in mind:
+Instead, the training process is set up with the following goals in mind:

 1. Find sparsest latent representation during the encoding phase
 2. Find a decoder that provides the smallest reconstruction error